backostech/yenepay.sdk.python/docs/source/usage.rst

 Creating client
 ****************

 Inorder to create a client instance it is required to have a merchant/seller code.
 If you don't have one, first need to register on YenePay as a merchant and get your seller code.
-You can do that from https://www.yenepay.com/merchant.
+Read how you would get one from https://community.yenepay.com/docs/getting-started/get-your-seller-merchant-code/

 .. code-block:: python